helio-neto/outsera/README.md

    ```

 ## Data Source
-- The movie data is loaded from `data/Movielist.csv` on startup.
+- The movie data is loaded from a `csv` file in the `data` folder on startup.

 ## Logging
 - Logs are written to `logs/golden_raspberry_app.log`.